ec1oud/evproduction.org/wiki/EV_income_tax_credit.md

 gasoline-powered cars.
 The only way to put energy into your Prius is through its gas tank.

-However, a real electric car does a whole lot more to reduce our dependence on foreign oil and to reduce our emissions of greenhouse gasses than any hybrid ever can.
+However, a real [electric car](electric_car "wikilink") does a whole lot more to reduce our [dependence on foreign oil](petroleum_dependence "wikilink") and to reduce our emissions of [greenhouse gases](greenhouse_gas "wikilink") than any hybrid ever can.
 We should be encouraging new car buyers to consider an electric car instead of a gasoline car – even instead of a hybrid.

 For this reason must be reconsidered some of what Senator Rockefeller proposed in his Alternative Fuel Promotion Act a few years back: